 The MNW option was implemented in StatePP through the addition of a new subroutine 'write_mnw' and modifications to other sections of the program to read-in and pass the new required data to 'write_mnw'.
 The FORTRAN computer code is given in the Appendix A Addendum.
 This implementation was carried out in such a way that input files used and designed for previous versions of StatePP will run as before if the MNW flag is set to zero or omitted in the control file.
 In addition, the program Agg was modified to read in the new MNW data and pass these data through to StatePP via the IRWWELLS.dat file (as described in section 1.3).
-Modifications made to Agg do not affect its performance if the additional MNW data is not given as input to Agg, StatePP cannot generate a MNW file.
+Modifications made to Agg do not affect its performance if the additional MNW data is not provided.
+However, in such instances where the additional MNW data is not given as input to Agg, StatePP cannot generate a MNW file.
 An error file named 'mnwerror.err' is generated which contains a listing of errors encountered during MNW generation.
 Table 4.1 summarizes the possible states of input and the resulting output in StatePP.

 MNW flag Required MNW Data Provided in Input Well Files Result

 1 Yes MNW file generated

 1 No Error during read-in, program stops

-0 or Yes MNW not generated, additional MNW
+0 or Vac MNW not generated, additional MNW

-omitted 168 data ignored
+omitted 1 65 data ignored

 (blank) No MNW not generated